Engaging ALL Learners in Excellent and Equitable Practices

 Read More

-Here are the books I’ve read and most admired in recent months, March-October 2023.
-The Commentary at the end of the post is: "In Praise of Books, a Bookstore, and a Splendid Bookseller".
+Here are the books, with Commentary that I’ve read and most admired in recent months, July 2024-January 2025.
+The commentary at the end of this post is “Inspiring Short Texts for Today’s Challenging Times.”

 Read More